ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**5.0.1**

+- Matched FakeInventory.blacklist change in TILER2 4.0.1.
+Fixes Ancient Scepter not being FakeInventory blacklisted, and mod not being compatible with TILER2 4.0.1.
+- Made card model setup/updates more resilient against broken items.

 **5.0.0**

 - Compatibility changes for Risk of Rain 2 Anniversary Update.